igordejanovic/parglare/docs/parser.md

 By default the first rule of the grammar is the start rule.
-If you want to change this default behavior — for example you want to create multiple parsers from the same grammar with different start production — you can use this parameter.
-The parameter accepts the `id` of the grammar production.
-To get the `id` from the rule name use the `get_production_id(rule_name)` method of the grammar.
+If you want to change this default behavior — for example you want to create multiple parsers from the same grammar with different start productions — you can use this parameter.
+The parameter accepts a fully qualified name of the start rule.

 ## debug/debug_layout